sunnysidevibes/raciantau/index.md

   - Nature Calls
   - Cabin Fever
 ---
-A comic anthology on VIOLENCE, IMPERMANENCE, ISOLATION, the FUTURE OF OUR SPECIES, & the VOID WHICH CONSUMES ALL THINGS.
+A disjointed narrative where two kids try to make sense out of a senseless world and their role in it.
+This webcomic anthology features VIOLENCE, IMPERMANENCE, ISOLATION, the FUTURE OF OUR SPECIES, & the VOID WHICH CONSUMES ALL THINGS.
+Updates MONDAY & THURSDAY.